vmware/nsx-powerops/README.md

     * NSX-T-PowerOps (/home/powerops/NSX-T-PowerOps)
     * NSX-T-PowerOps/lib/powerops/master (/home/powerops/NSX-T-PowerOps/lib/powerops/master)
     * powerops_documentation (/home/powerops/powerops_documentation)
-7. Create a 'powerops_basic' file under /home/powerops
+7. Create a 'powerops' file under /home/powerops
-    * A single line 'powerops_basic' file as: 'python3 /home/powerops/lib/powerops_master/nsx-powerops/basic/_poweropsmain.py'
-8. Create a 'powerops_cert' file under /home/powerops
-    * A single line 'powerops_cert' file as: 'python3 /home/powerops/lib/powerops_master/nsx-powerops/cert/_poweropsmain.py'
+    * A single line 'powerops' file as: 'python3 /home/powerops/lib/powerops_master/nsx-powerops/_poweropsmain.py'

 #### Option Pre-Requisite:

-If you wish to use PowerOps with a Pricipal Identity Certificate Based user, please create your Principal Identity user in NSX-T and have accees to the certificate and key files
+If you wish to use PowerOps with a Pricipal Identity Certificate Based user, please create your Principal Identity user in NSX-T and have access to the certificate and key files.
+Files must be in .crt and .key extension.

-1. Copy the certificate and key files to /home/powerops/cert
+1. Copy the certificate and key files into a folder
-2. Modify the '_cert.py' file with correct filenames (see instructions in file) - CAN ONLY BE DONE AFTER GIT REPO HAS BEEN CLONED

-If you wish to use PowerOps with a user different to 'powerops':

-1. Modify the following line in the '_createdir.py' file (under both 'cert' and 'basic' folders):
-    * 'source = '/home/powerops/powerops_documentation/POps_doc_' '
-    * Modify 'powerops' to be your username (DO NOT CHANGE the 'powerops_documentation' part of the line)
-2. Modify the /home/<USER>/powerops_cert file
+2. Modify the config.yml file with the folder containing cert and key file

 ### Build & Run
 To run NSX-T PowerOps: